richesh27/FlightSearchService/README.md

 ## Project Setup
 - Clone the project on your local
-- Execute 'npm install' on the same path as your root directory of the downloaded project
+- Execute `npm install` on the same path as your root directory of the downloaded project
-- Create a '.env' file in your root directory and add the following environment variables
+- Create a `.env` file in your root directory and add the following environment variables
-    - 'PORT=3000'
+    -  `PORT=3000`
-- Inside the 'src/config' folder create a new file 'config.json' and then add the following piece of json
+- Inside the `src/config` folder create a new file `config.json` and then add the following piece of json

 ```
     {